 If you are a Windows-based developer, you will need to manually download the Windows USB driver.
 (This driver was previously included in the SDK add-on.)
-See Connecting Your Fire Tablet for Testing for instructions on downloading the driver and setting up your tablet and computer.
+See Connect to Fire Tablet through ADB for instructions on downloading the driver and setting up your tablet and computer.

 Optional SDK Add-on (Deprecated)

 As of Fire OS 5, the previously available Fire Tablet SDK add-on is deprecated; however, you can still develop apps for Fire tablets.
 Use the Android API 22 (Lollipop) features and the Amazon Mobile Apps SDK for your apps.

 Fire tablets support apps that include native code compiled with the Android NDK.
 The following table shows the NDK revision for compiling your native-code apps to take advantage of the features available on Fire devices.
 For information about installing the NDK, see Android NDK.

 |Fire HDX 8.9 (2014) Fire HD 7 (2014) Fire HD 6 (2014)||Android NDK Revision 9b or later|